Map of Campania

 Cappella Sansevero

-The chapel is one of the most impressive masterpieces that visitors can and should see in the center of Naples.
-The absolute highlight is the exquisite marble sculptures, such as the Veiled Christ by Giuseppe Sanmartino, which captures the appearance of a translucent shroud in marble with astounding precision.
+The chapel Sansevero is one of the most impressive masterpieces that you can and should see in Naples.
+The absolute highlights are the exquisite marble sculptures, such as the Veiled Christ by Giuseppe Sanmartino, which captures the appearance of a translucent shroud in marble with astounding precision.

 Top